shnam7/gulp-build-manager/docs/contents/03-build-project.md

 title: GBuildProject
 ---

-# {{page.title}}
+# GBuildProject

 GBuildProject is a class managing a collection of BuildConfig objects.
 Typically, BuildConfig items are added to GBuildProject instance and resolved generating relevant gulp tasks.

 Every GBuildProject instance has its own GWtacher and GCleaner.
 Browser reloading is supported by the GWatcher instance.